avinashkoshal/100-Days-of-ML-/README.md

 **Week - 14-15 / 15 (100 days of ML)**

-In these last two weeks my focus was on hands on and I spend most of my time on colab and kaggle.
+In these last two weeks, my focus was on hands-on and I spend most of my time on collab and kaggle.
-Here are the some projects that I have worked on.
+Here are some projects that I have worked on.

 - Cartoonify an Image
 - Image Segmentation